alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Environment/SpinSpeedLevel-v1.md

 | Access     | read-write                                              |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = true |

-Target value of speen spid level.
+Target value of spin speed level.
 The valid values are in the range from 0 (the lowest one) to **MaxLevel** (the highest one).

 Errors raised when setting this property: